 - Revelation 6:8.
 Hades followed Death, the fourth Horsemen of the Apocalypse.
 The culmination of the judgments brought by the first three Horsemen of the Apocalypse results in Death, with the unsaved dead going to Hades.

 Based upon the New Testament usage of word “Hades,” we may conclude that no believer goes to Hades, and Jesus has the keys to death and Hades.
 They will be emptied at the Great White Throne Judgment, and no believer appears before the Great White Throne for judgment about eternal life.
-That question about eternal life was settled upon earth, when each person decided whether to accept the free gift of eternal life, or reject that gift and suffer the consequence of eternal death in the Lake of Fire.
-Every believer can thank God because the soul of Jesus was never abandoned to Hades, and so no believer will every be abandoned to Hades.
+That question about eternal life was settled upon earth, when each person decided whether to accept the free gift of eternal life, or to reject that gift and suffer the consequence of eternal death in the Lake of Fire.
+Every believer can thank God because the soul of Jesus was never abandoned to Hades, and so no believer will ever be abandoned to Hades.
 We will go to a resurrection of life, and be with Jesus forever.